Home

 A paragraph with a point comment{<<c1}.

-This is especially useful when comments are generated or preserved by collaborative tools.
+These attributes are especially useful when comments are generated or preserved by collaborative tools.

 Tips